-Slovenia: Wind farm Rogatec zoning plan20.
-July 2020. / SEE Energy News
+Slovenia: Wind farm Rogatec zoning plan, SEE Energy News

 In order to create the project for the construction of Rogatec wind farm in eastern part of Slovenia, Slovenian Government adopted a decision on the implementation of a national zoning plan.
 The statement from the Government said that construction of Rogatec wind farm will contribute to the increase of electricity production from renewable sources, in accordance with the energy policy, the Energy Act and the Spatial Development Strategy of Slovenia.